 What is IBS?

-This is a functional gastrointestinal disorder that is known to affect approximately one in seven adults.
+This is a functional gastrointestinal disorder that affects up to 1 in 7 adults.
 Symptoms can be extremely debilitating, however many people have great difficulty finding someone who takes their situation seriously.
 Symptoms may include: abdominal pain, bloating, wind, diarrhoea, constipation, nausea &/or reflux.

 Low FODMAP diet: